 The Black Corsair first appeared in serial form in 1898, and was published as Il Corsaro Nero in 1899.
-It sold 80,000 copies in its first run, a record for the era.
-It was subsequently translated into Spanish as El corsario negro and is considered a classic in both languages.
+It sold 80,000 copies in its first run, a record for the era which established it as Italy's first bestseller.
+It was subsequently translated into Spanish as El Corsario Negro and is considered a classic in both languages.

-The novel was so popular it generated a number of sequels.
+The novel was so popular it generated a number of sequels, The Queen of the Caribbean and The Black Corsair's Daughter being the most popular.
 It first made the jump to the silver screen in the 1920s in a series of silent films directed by Vitale Di Stefano.
 With the advent of sound came Il Corsaro Nero in 1936 starring Olympic fencing champion Cirro Verratti.
 The story has been retold several times, on both sides of the Atlantic, the first Spanish version being filmed in Mexico in 1944 by director Chano Urueta.
 After his worldwide success as Sandokan, Kabir Bedi took a turn at playing the Lord of Ventimiglia in Sergio Solima's 1977 version of Il Corsaro Nero.
-The Black Corsair returned to television in the 1990s as an animated series created by Italian animation house Mondo TV.
-A video game version of the adventure is also available.

 Salgari's Caribbean tales inspired a series of spaghetti swashbucklers including Primo Zeglio's Morgan: The Pirate starring Steve Reeves, Mario Soldati's The Three Corsairs with Marc Lawrence and Luigi Capuano's Hercules and The Black Pirates starring Alan Steel.